karrasathwik/financeproject/README.md

 # financeproject
-this very inserting project to work wwith
+this very inserting project to work wwithgit why these changes are not saving